denoland/docs/deploy/kv/tutorials/webhook_processor.md

+---
-# Offload webhook processing to a queue
+title: "Offload webhook processing to a queue"
+---

 In a web application, it is often desirable to offload processing of async tasks for which a client doesn't need an immediate response to a queue.
 Doing so can